 This article explores the critical dimensions of insurtech compliance and covenant management, offering practical insights for founders, compliance officers, and innovators seeking to build resilient, trustworthy, and growth-ready insurance ventures.

-Insurance is one of the most regulated industries globally.
+Insurance regulation makes this one of the most regulated industries globally.
 Its products directly impact people’s financial security and well-being, so governments and regulators impose stringent rules to protect consumers, ensure solvency, and maintain market stability.
-For insurtech startups, compliance is not just a legal obligation, it’s foundational to earning trust, attracting partners, and building a sustainable business.
+For insurtech startups, insurance compliance is not just a legal obligation, it’s foundational to earning trust, attracting partners, and building a sustainable business.

 Key Regulatory Challenges for Insurtech Startups: